asanza/keithley_199/README.md

 # Building the software

-The software was built with the microchip toolchain (http://www.microchip.com/mplab/compilers).
+The software was built with the [Microchip Toolchain](http://www.microchip.com/mplab/compilers).

 We use [Ceedling](http://www.throwtheswitch.org/ceedling/) for building and testing (but for comfort, [MPLABX](http://www.microchip.com/mplab/mplab-x-ide)files are available).